benashford/redis-async/README.md

 [![Clojars Project](http://clojars.org/redis-async/latest-version.svg)](http://clojars.org/redis-async)

+## Project status

+The version on Clojars is a beta, as such many things will not work.
+The HEAD of master is currently in an inconsistent (and probably broken) state as functionality is being moved to the JRESP project for performance reasons.

 ## Design goals

 There are two primary design goals.
 First, to be async, using `core.async`, for the purposes of being easily used in an application already heavily based around that.
 Second, to be as close to the Redis API as much as possible; it is a low-level API, but a very useful one.